Robinhood Rating:

 Pricing

-Stock and option trades have the same zero-commission policy.
-Options have no per-contract fees, and exercises and assignments are free.
+Stock and option trades are also commission-free.
+Options have no per-contract fee, and exercises and assignments are free.

 Robinhood Promotion